anthonypansard/back/docs/index.md

 python manage.py runserver 0.0.0.0:8000
 ```

-> NB : on linux systems, use `python3/pip3` instead of `python/pip`
+> NB : on linux systems, use `python3/pip3` instead of `python/pip`.

-> The server can't be deployed in production right away.
+> NB : the server can't be deployed in production right away.
 Some security precautions are to be taken.
+Use these instruction only for testing purposes.

 ## Comments